Gordon Liu: Personal life

-Health issues and retirement
+Health

 In August 2011, while in To Kwa Wan performing with his band, Liu had a stroke and hit his head.
 He had partial right-sided paralysis and a speech impairment as a consequence of the stroke, needing a wheelchair to travel.
 At the same time, his estranged family from his second marriage had begun pressuring him for money.
 Depressed at his physical state and family complications, he isolated himself in a nursing home.
 Liu had cancelled all public engagements as of March 2012.
 In June 2012, Liu decided to divorce his second wife and focus on his recovery.

 During his medical crisis, Liu entrusted his assets to his assistant and spokesperson, Eva Fung.
 However, the two fell out, and Fung refused to return his assets.
 Subsequently in 2013, he arranged for Hong Kong actress Amy Fan to become the legal guardian of his assets.
 Liu later took legal action to recover his assets, and on April 29, 2014, a day before the court date, Fung agreed to return them with interest.
 In 2015, it was reported that he no longer spoke with a slur but continued to use a wheelchair, and that he had resided at a nursing home for several years.

 In 2020, Liu was inducted into the Martial Arts History Museum Hall of Fame.